stenglein-lab/tick_surveillance/Pipeline_instructions.md

 The location of the fastq files is specified by the `fastq_dir` parameter, whose default value is `./input/fastq` (relative to your present working directory from which you are running the nextflow command).

 It is expected that sample IDs are not repeated in the Illumina sample sheet.

+It is not advised that datasets from multiple sequencing runs are analyzed together because error-correction in dada2 is based on the assumption that different runs have different, run-specific error profiles.
+This is [discussed in more detail here](https://github.com/benjjneb/dada2/issues/1177).

 ## Output